-Professionals who have the required educational requirements and relevant work experience may be eligible for immediate full status registration within the BC Institute of Agrologists (BCIA) through its Expedited Admission Program (EAP).
-Professionals must have a minimum of 15 years agrology-related work experience from official bachelor graduation, not counting masters or PhD programs.
+Professionals who have the required educational requirements and relevant work experience may be eligible for immediate full status registration within the BC Institute of Agrologists (BCIA) through its Expedited Admission Program.
+Professionals must have a minimum of 15 years of agrology-related work experience from official Bachelor's graduation, not counting Master's or Ph.D. programs.

-Upon approval by the BCIA Credentials Committee applicants fulfilling these Expedited Admission Program requirements will be designated as full status registrants "in good standing" according to the Professional Governance Act and BCIA Bylaws.
+Upon approval by the BCIA Credentials Committee, applicants fulfilling the program requirements will be designated as full status registrants "in good standing" according to the Professional Governance Act and BCIA Bylaws.

 All application fees are non-refundable – whether accepted or not into the profession.
 The application fee offsets the administrative costs required to review all documentation towards registration to the BC Institute of Agrologists.
 The fee is processed once the application is submitted online.

-The annual registration fee is based on a calendar year and may be pro-rated, based on the quarterly schedule, depending on date of registration - Fee Schedule
+The annual registration fee is based on a calendar year and may be pro-rated, based on the quarterly schedule, depending on date of registration.

 MAIL directly by the post-secondary institution, sealed official transcripts of credential(s) and transfer credits.
-Copies are only accepted if ICES report forms a part of the application package.
-During COVID-19 a PDF or electronic version of official transcripts provided by the educational institution will be accepted - the school must email official transcripts directly to the Deputy Registrar at email@example.com.
+A PDF or electronic version of official transcripts provided by the educational institution are accepted.
+The school must email official transcripts directly to Laurena Olsen, Deputy Registrar, at firstname.lastname@example.org.

 PAg applicants are required to declare their area(s) of practice, up to three, at the time of an application submission.
 If in the future if a registrant wishes to change their scope(s) of practice based on new skills/knowledge learned they may do so by noting them in the registrant's profile.

 TAg applicants are required to declare their area(s) of practice, up to two, at the time of an application submission.
 Upon acceptance into BCIA, the Registrar, Deputy Registrar and/or Credentials Committee will ensure that the declared scopes of practice are in line with the registrant’s education, training, and experience.
-If the area(s) of practice differ from the education, 2 letters of recommendation are required to confirm competency in that area(s) of practice.
-If in the future a registrant wishes to change their scope(s) of practice they must provide for the Registrar’s consideration a reference letter from a registered professional, with direct knowledge of the ATAgs employment and experience, affirming the competency of the ATAg in the new area of practice.
+If the area(s) of practice differ from the education, two letters of recommendation are required to confirm competency in the area(s) of practice.
+If a registrant wishes to change their scope(s) of practice in the future, they must provide for the Registrar’s consideration, a reference letter from a registered professional, with direct knowledge of the ATAgs employment and experience, confirming the competency of the ATAg in the new area of practice.

-APPLICATIONS will only be reviewed upon all applicable documentation has been received.
-Once an application package has been submitted to the Credentials Committee for official review and decision, it is at the discretion of the BCIA Registrar to which additional information may be requested of the applicant in order to assist with the review by the Committee.
+Applications will be reviewed after all documentation has been received.
+After an application package has been submitted to the Credentials Committee for official review and decision, it is at the discretion of the BCIA Registrar which additional information may be requested from the applicant to assist with the review by the Committee.